kurry3/iOSControlCenterWifiToggle/README.md

 # iPhoneToggle

 About:
-  - JUnit/Maven test that uses Appium to interact with the GUI of a real iPhone and display the control center to toggle the wifi for testing purposes
+  - JUnit/Maven test that uses Appium to interact with the GUI of a real iPhone and display the control center to toggle the wifi for testing purposes <br\>
 Environment:
 - Appium: 6.0 , Appium Desktop: 1.8
 - Selenium: 3.12